koushik-chowdhury/JECA/c/operator/readme.md

     ```

 > [!NOTE]
 > We can't do any Arithmatic operation on diffrent DataType like -

 ```c
 int x = 10, y = 4;
 printf("%f", x / y);
 ```

-> [ !NOTE]
-> Highlights information that users should take into account, even when skimming.